NFJJunior/TrainTicketsApp/README.md

-# TrainTicketsPlatform
+# TrainTicketsApp
 This is a Java project developed for the Advanced Object Programming class.
-The project aims to simulate a platform for purchasing train tickets, similar to cfrcalatori, and implements various features related to train ticket management.
+The project aims to simulate an app for purchasing train tickets, similar to cfrcalatori, and implements various features related to train ticket management.
 ## Description
 The project consists of a train ticket platform that allows users to perform different operations related to train tickets.
 The system is designed using several classes to represent different entities and functionalities.